sapiens/SqlFu/README.markdown

 		//Any table name used by helpers will use it by default c.SetDefaultDbSchema("foo");

-		//the Insert helper uses it
-		 d.Property(f => f.Id).IsAutoincremented();
+		//the Insert helper uses it to return inserted id d.Property(f => f.Id).IsAutoincremented();

 		 //properties will be always be ignored